Shaker Aamer: Family and personal life

-Capture and allegations
+Arrest and allegations

-Aamer took his family to Afghanistan in 2001, where he was working for an Islamic charity when the U.S. invaded the country later that year.
+Aamer took his family to Afghanistan in 2001, where he was working for an Islamic charity when the US invaded the country later that year.
 The Northern Alliance took him into custody in Jalalabad in December 2001, and passed him to the Americans.
 The US routinely paid ransom for Arabs handed over to them.
 They interrogated Aamer at Bagram Theater Internment Facility and transported him to Guantanamo on 14 February 2002.

 According to Joint Task Force Guantanamo assessments from 1 November 2007, the US military believed that Aamer was a "recruiter, financier, and facilitator" for al-Qaeda, based partly on evidence given by the informant Yasim Muhammed Basardah, a fellow detainee.
 The leaked documents alleged that Aamer had confessed to interrogators that he was in Tora Bora with Osama bin Laden at the time of the US bombing.
 The documents further note that the Saudi intelligence Mabahith identified Aamer "as a high priority for the government of Saudi Arabia, an indication of his law enforcement value to them."

 In 2010, the Guantanamo Review Task Force released their report of the detainee assessments.
 In many instances, the Task Force largely agreed with prior threat assessments of the detainees and sometimes found additional information that further substantiated such assessments.
 In other instances, the Task Force found prior assessments to be overstated.
 Some assessments, for example, contained allegations that were not supported by the underlying source document upon which they relied.
 Other assessments contained conclusions that were stated categorically even though derived from uncorroborated statements or raw intelligence reporting of undetermined or questionable reliability.
 Conversely, in a few cases, the Task Force discovered reliable information indicating that a detainee posed a greater threat in some respects than prior assessments suggested.

 Aamer denies being involved in terrorist activity and his attorney, Clive Stafford Smith of Reprieve, said the evidence against his client "would not stand up in court."
 He pointed out that part of the evidence comes from Yasim Muhammed Basardah, whom American judges found to be "utterly incredible" and who was tortured and "promised all sorts of things."

 The Bush administration acknowledged later that it had no evidence against Aamer, and he was cleared for transfer in 2007.
 The clearance was for transfer to Saudi Arabia only.